Azure SQL transparent data encryption with customer-managed key

 Requirements for configuring AKV

-Grant the server or managed instance access to the key vault (get, wrapKey, unwrapKey) using its Azure Active Directory identity.
+Grant the server or managed instance access to the key vault (get, wrapKey, unwrapKey) using its Microsoft Entra identity.
 The server identity can be a system-assigned managed identity or a user-assigned managed identity assigned to the server.
-When using the Azure portal, the Azure AD identity gets automatically created when the server is created.
-When using PowerShell or Azure CLI, the Azure AD identity must be explicitly created and should be verified.
+When using the Azure portal, the Microsoft Entra identity gets automatically created when the server is created.
+When using PowerShell or Azure CLI, the Microsoft Entra identity must be explicitly created and should be verified.
 See Configure TDE with BYOK and Configure TDE with BYOK for SQL Managed Instance for detailed step-by-step instructions when using PowerShell.

 - Depending on the permission model of the key vault (access policy or Azure RBAC), key vault access can be granted either by creating an access policy on the key vault, or by creating a new Azure RBAC role assignment with the role Key Vault Crypto Service Encryption User.